mizma/flatbox/hardware-rev1.1/README.md

 For the top 3 layers, there are two options:

 1. Print Layer 03 at 2mm, 04 at 2mm x 2.
     * This will produce the flatbox-acr at 13.6mm at the body (excl. rubber feet and buttons) at the cost of reset switch not being covered.
 2. Print Layer 03 at 2mm, 04 at 3mm and layer 05 at 2mm.
     * This will produce the flatbox-acr at 14.6mm at the body (excl. rubber feet and buttons).
 Reset switch will be covered at the cost of thickness and less button extrusion. (may want to tweak the button caps to have more thickness)

-The original design file (FreeCAD file) can be found [here](extras/acryl-design).
+The original design file (FreeCAD file) can be found [here](./design_data/acryl-design/).

 The Acrylic should look like the following (with PCB stacked)

 ![Flatbox-rev1-Acrylic-Stack](images/Flatbox-rev1.1-Acrylic-Stack.jpg)

+(*) Above image uses two Layer 4 at 2mm (exposed reset switch but 1mm thinner)

 ### Assembly

 1. Solder all the Choc v1 switches and the tactile switches.  make sure you populate the side with the logo.
     * If you populate the side with the logo, the parts only goes in in the correct orientation.
+    * If you use the hot-swap sockets, those will go on the back. (see silk screen on back side for orientation)
 2. Solder the Pro Micro Qwiic from the bottom side of the PCB up into the slit (USB socket should be between the cut-outs on the board, facing up)
 3. stack the Acryl and PCB in following order: Layer 01, Layer 02, PCB, Layer 03, Layer 04 and Layer 05.
+    * If you use 2 Layer 4s, the order should be 01, 02, 03, 04, 04.
 5. Screw on the M3 screws with the nut on all 7 locations.
 Rubber feet should be inserted in the 4 corners between the nut and the acrylic.